 However there are traps to avoid, and so we’ve put together this guide to give you all the information you need to make the right decision.

-- Why should I think about prearranging my funeral?
+Part 1: Why should I consider prepaying for my funeral?

 Death is not the easiest subject to talk about.
 No one likes to think about life without their loved ones, much less plan for it.
 Even so, planning for life after death can help alleviate some of the inevitable pain of losing someone close to you.
 Prearranging your funeral is one of the best things you can do for your family during one of the most difficult periods in their lives.
 Through careful planning and care, you can ensure that your funeral arrangements take place as you envisioned.